cardano-scaling/hydra/docs/monthly/2023-04-monthly.md

 This month, the team worked on the following:

-- **Configurable API.** Our API evolved a bit driven by the issues our users reported [#823](https://github.com/input-output-hk/hydra/issues/823) [#813](https://github.com/input-output-hk/hydra/issues/813) [#800](https://github.com/input-output-hk/hydra/issues/800) [#789](https://github.com/input-output-hk/hydra/issues/789).
+- **Configurable API.** Our API evolved a bit, driven by the issues our users reported [#823](https://github.com/input-output-hk/hydra/issues/823) [#813](https://github.com/input-output-hk/hydra/issues/813) [#800](https://github.com/input-output-hk/hydra/issues/800) [#789](https://github.com/input-output-hk/hydra/issues/789).
   Related changes were added to our API server so now our clients can:
   - Control the historical messages output.
-History messages can be displayed uppon re/connection or not depending on client needs.
+History messages can be displayed upon re/connection or not depending on client needs.
-  - Snapshot UTxO's can optionally be disabled.
+  - Snapshot UTXOs can optionally be disabled.
-  - Transactions can be displayed in cbor of json format.
+  - Transactions can be displayed in CBOR or JSON format.

-  Our clients can also have a nice insight into current Hydra node state and Head utxos that are now displayed as part of a `Greetings` message.
+  Our clients can also have a nice insight into the current Hydra node state and Head UTXOs that are now displayed as part of a `Greetings` message.

   Next steps on the API level are to further fulfill user needs by grooming and implementing needed changes related to filtering, pagination etc.

-- **Versioned docs and specification.** Over the [last couple months](./2023-02#development) the Hydra specification became an important artifact to use in discussion, review and potential audit of the Head protocol implementation.
+- **Versioned docs and specification.** Over the [last couple of months](./2023-02#development) the Hydra specification became an important artifact to use in discussion, review and potential audit of the Head protocol implementation.
 The document was now moved from overleaf into the Hydra